EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Gwyn.md

 > On Gwyn's turn, he can take one additional action.
 >
 > ***Inspiring Leader.***
 > Gwyn can spend 10 minutes inspiring its companions, shoring up their resolve to fight.
 When he does, he chooses up to six friendly creatures (which can includes himself) within 30 feet of him who can see or hear him and who can understand him.
-Each creature can gain temporary hit points equal to Gwyn's level + its Charisma modifier.
+Each creature can gain (4) temporary hit points.
 A creature can't gain temporary hit points from this feat again until it has finished a short or long rest.
 >
 > ### Actions
 > ***Estoc.*** *Melee Weapon Attack:* +5 to hit, reach 5ft., one target. *Hit* 7 (1d8 + 3) piercing damage.